marhund/win_dotfiles_rice/README.md

 PowerToys will also require you to skim through and configure it a bit, I don't use them much, therefore the preinstalled config is very minimal and not very useful.

-YASB requires your own  WeatherAPI key in the `config.yaml file`.
+YASB requires your own  WeatherAPI key in the `config.yaml` file.

 If you want to tweak some keybindings, themes, text bangs, you will have to edit `AHK\dotfiles_main_scr.ahk` script.